sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-07-cloudformation-resources.md

 <a name = "conditions"></a>
 #### 4) Conditions

-Conditions are a way to determine which resources are / are not created based on parameters that you pass
+Conditions are a way to determine which resources are / are not created based on parameters that you pass.
+This allows you to create resources, and change properties dynamically based on user input.

 For example- The below only creates a bucket if `param1` == true